wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 Wallarm's Credential Stuffing Detection keeps credentials data safe applying the following sequence of actions:

-1. As request arrives to the node, it counts [SHA-1](https://en.wikipedia.org/wiki/SHA-1) from the password and sends several chars to the Cloud.
+1. As the request arrives at the node, it generates [SHA-1](https://en.wikipedia.org/wiki/SHA-1) from the password and sends several chars to the Cloud.
 1. Cloud sends full SHA-1 encrypted compromised passwords that begin with the received chars back to the node.
-1. If there is a match, the node reports a credential stuffing attack to the Cloud, the login taken from the request is included into this attack information.
+1. If there is a match, the node reports a credential stuffing attack to the Cloud, including the login taken from the request to this attack information.
-1. The node passes request to the application.
+1. The node passes the request to the application.

 Thus, credentials are never sent together, passwords are never sent unencrypted, and your clients' authorization data always stays secure.